UMWEDU/umw-careercenter-sync/_pages/workforce-recruitment-program.md

 &nbsp;

 If you are a University of Mary Washington student with a disability, you are welcome to participate in our annual Workforce Recruitment Program (WRP), sponsored by the federal government.
-This program provides an opportunity for eligible students and graduates to be interviewed by a federal recruiter for internships, co-ops, or even permanent employment.
+This program provides an opportunity for eligible students and graduates to be interviewed by a federal recruiter for internships, co-ops, or even permanent employment. <span class="ng-scope">The WRP is not a guarantee of employment, though it improves your chances of receiving federal opportunities.
+WRP candidates should continue to pursue other opportunities in addition to WRP.</span>

 <strong>Who is Eligible to Participate in WRP?</strong>